 I don’t believe it is possible to feel motivated 100% of the time.
 Just like happiness, sadness or frustration… motivation is an emotion.
 It peaks and troughs, ebbs and flows, waxes and wanes.
 If you’re relying on feeling motivated before you get started, or you think motivation will always be there to keep you going… I hate to break it to you, but that’s not really how it works.

-What People Think Happens: Motivation ?
-Action
+What People Think Happens: Motivation leads to Action

-What Actually Happens: Action ?
-Motivation
+What Actually Happens: Action leads to Motivation

 Even if the action you take is incredibly small, it can still be a powerful motivator for you!
 So I’ve learnt not to rely on motivation to get me started (or keep me going).
 And, I’ve learnt a few motivating strategies that quite often come in handy.